MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 -   x-ms-correlation-id : GUID needs to be unique per request
 -   content-type : application/json
 -   Authorization : {Insert the token from previous step}
--   x-ms-dfpenvid : {Insert the environment id of the target environment} -Body
+-   x-ms-dfpenvid : {Insert the environment ID of the target environment} -Body
 -   Get the sample Account Protection request body from the shared swagger (open with Integrate purchase APIs documented at: [swagger](https://dfpswagger.azurewebsites.net/index.html)

 ## Best Practices

-- A particular AAD Token remains valid for 60 minutes.
+- A particular Azure AD token remains valid for 60 minutes.
 We recommend caching it for a shorter duration and reusing it.

 - Ensure that your HttpClient has keep-alive connections.